 The parish celebrated Fr.
 Kevin’s Silver Anniversary of ordination to the priesthood in June 2009 with an Anniversary Mass and reception.
 Along with Fr.
 Kevin’s family and friends, the parish joined in songs of joy and prayers of thanksgiving for the gift of Fr.
 Kevin and his priestly ministry.

-At a reception on June 30, 2013, we said good-bye to associate pastors Fr.
+At a reception on June 30, 2013, parishioners said goodbye to associate pastors Fr.
 Ty Bui and Fr.
 Hugo Neyra, who moved on to new assignments in the archdiocese.
-Both shared their gift of priesthood with us for many years and their ministry touched our lives in many ways, particularly in the Vietnamese- and Spanish-speaking communities.

-The celebrations continued in August with the commemoration of the thirtieth anniversary of the Vietnamese community at St. Joseph the Worker.
-In 1983 Msgr.
-James Loughnane welcomed a new community into our parish family.
+The celebrations resumed in August with the commemoration of the thirtieth anniversary of the Vietnamese community at St. Joseph the Worker.
+Our second pastor, Msgr.
+James Loughnane, welcomed Vietnamese Catholics into our parish family in 1983.
 Since then, we have been enriched by the traditions and beauty of the Vietnamese culture.

 The year 2013 concluded with the celebration of the twentieth anniversary of the SJW Gift Shop.
 From a modest beginning, in December 1993, during Fr.
 Jim Gehl’s first year as pastor, the Gift Shop has grown into a flourishing parish ministry.
-Staffed entirely by volunteers, the Gift Shop sells sacramental and devotional items, statues, crucifixes, jewelry, books, music, and gifts for all seasons.
-The Gift Shop is an important source of parish revenue.
+Staffed entirely by volunteers, the Gift Shop is an important source of parish revenue.